 Yes, you read that right a debt free Christmas.
-Being debt free over the Christmas holidays would be amazing wouldn’t it?!
-No looming bills to pay after the holidays are over, just simple enjoyment of the holiday season.
+Being debt free over the Christmas holidays would be amazing, wouldn’t it?!

-Start now, saving these small amounts step by step.
-You can grab your free Christmas savings plan printable.
-Work these small amounts into your budget.
+Saving small amounts now will help you stress less during the holidays.
+Grab your free Christmas Savings Plan printable.
 Whether you start saving six months ahead or three months ahead with this 12 week plan you will have $1000 saved for presents, food and the holidays.

 $1000 for presents, food and vacation.

 Skip the last minute money search and credit card charges.
 Save ahead of time for presents, food and vacation.
 Wouldn’t it be great to be able to buy all your gifts with cash.
 Plan your holiday dinner menu knowing you have the funds.
 Or plan that overnight trip knowing you won’t be going into debt over the holidays.

 Skip the after holiday debt blues.

 Start saving now.
 With this 12 week plan you can save $1000 or more.
 Double your weekly contributions and you could have $2000 in time for the holiday season.
 Start budgeting your Christmas holidays now and determine how much money you will need.

 Who do you want to buy gifts for?
 Make a list and check it twice.
 Are you hosting Christmas dinner?
 How many people are coming?
 Are you heading out of town over the holidays?
 How much will it all cost?
 Determine how much money you will need for the Christmas holidays and start saving now.

 10 great ways to help you save money during the holiday season.